Dry AMD Treatment: Modern Ways to Slow Progression

 Both dry macular degeneration injections have shown the ability to slow GA progression compared to placebo.
 Although they do not restore vision, slowing vision loss is a meaningful clinical outcome.

-- Cost and availability may be barriers
+- Cost and access may limit use

 3. Dry AMD treatment using AREDS 2-based supplements

 AREDS 2 supplements are antioxidant supplements containing lutein, zeaxanthin, vitamins C and E, zinc, and copper.
-They can reduce the risk of progression to late stage AMD by around 25% over five years, according to the AREDS 2 study.
+They can reduce the risk of progression to late-stage AMD by around 25% over five years, according to the AREDS 2 study.

 Pros:

-- A strong evidence base
+- Supported by strong clinical evidence

 Cons:

-- Does not directly affect GA
+- Do not directly treat GA

-How to monitor dry AMD progression with OCT?
+How to monitor dry AMD progression with OCT

-What are the key monitoring parameters of AMD progression?
+Key monitoring parameters of AMD progression

 The key monitoring parameters of AMD progression include GA area, drusen, and distance to fovea.